 It was January.
 I was in Texas, completely alone and utterly heartbroken.
 And it almost took me under.

 But it’s not January anymore, Brooke.
 It’s September, 9 months later.
 And it’s fall.
 You love fall.
 It’s your favorite.
 People associate it with death and decay, but for me, it’s pumpkins.
 It’s crisp mornings, chunky sweaters and my favorite boots.
-It’s Halloween decorations, and the crunch of leaves under my favorite boots.
+It’s Halloween decorations and the crunch of leaves under my favorite boots.
 It’s snuggled up next to a warm fire with the person I love.
 And it’s Biscuit, sitting on top of a big pile of leaves, his red-orange fur blending in with the autumn colors all around him.

 But my chunky sweaters and favorite boots are still in boxes that I admittedly haven’t had the stomach to unpack one more fucking time.
-And I got rid of most of my decorations because, to be honest, when your packing up all of your shit for the 7th time, they seem like the perfect thing to not have carry up another flight of stairs or cram into a 400-hundred-something square foot space.
+And I got rid of most of my decorations because, to be honest, when you’re packing up all of your shit for the 7th time, they seem like the perfect thing to not have to carry up another flight of stairs or cram into a 400-hundred-something square foot space.
 And the warm fire, well it’s in the house I used to live in with my amazing husband, who is no longer my husband.
 And Biscuit, well, he’s dead.

-So I guess this year, fall is about death, because most of the things I loved last fall don’t exist anymore.
+So I guess this year, fall is about death because most of the things I loved last fall don’t exist anymore.

 This isn’t funny, is it?
 Like not at all.

-Tears and rain drops.
-It really is kinda funny in a crazy, can’t really get my head around it way.
-It’s all water, which literally dictates whether life exists or not.
-But it can also take it away in a matter of seconds.
-It can wipe out entire villages, kill tens of thousands of people, and take you under with a force that makes breath seem like it was never an option.
+It is kinda funny- tears, raindrops…they are all water, the very thing that dictates whether life exists or not, that has the power to extinguish it in a matter of seconds.
+It can wipe out entire villages, kill tens of thousands of people, and take us under with a force that makes us forget that breath was ever an option.

-The ultimate paradox.
-You need it to live, but it’s responsible for so much death.
-It can bring you sheer joy or cause excruciating pain.
-It often can’t be seen but is always present.
+The ultimate paradox; we need it to live, but it’s responsible for so much death.
+It can bring us sheer joy or cause excruciating pain.
+It can’t always be seen, but it’s always present.
 And it never dissipates.
-It changes, adapts to its circumstances, but it never diminishes.
-It is everywhere, all around us, but so many die because they are deprived of it.
-As it turns out, it is disturbingly similar to the very thing that always seems to end with tears, at least of late.
+It changes- adapts to its circumstances- but it never diminishes.
+It is everywhere, all around us, but so many die because they can’t get enough of it.

-So here I am.
-Staring at this puppy next to me who is snuggled up under his person’s feet, looking down at my feet, wishing I had my favorite pair of boots on because mine are wet and my toes are cold.
+So here I am, staring at this puppy next to me who is snuggled up under his person’s feet, looking down at my feet, wishing I had my favorite pair of boots on because mine are wet and my toes are cold.
 And I’m right back to the last time I was cold and wet.
 And I think of Texas and my puppy sitting in the leaves, and…

 An Addendum of sorts: Please take a minute to read Brandewijn Words latest post, Perspective.
 I’m beyond honored to be a part of it and think his perspective is beautiful and kind and so very needed.
 It just gets so easy to slip into judgment mode, to drift towards entitlement and self-righteousness contingent on our vantage point.